padre-lab-eu/pypads-notebooks/README.md

 The model is tested at regular intervals and the accuracy results are logged to pypads via the different parameters.
 The notebook uses the scikit-learn classification report and the accuracy metrics.
 The notebook also uses ipy widgets to show the training progress.
+The notebook also accesses a single metric at a particular step value and prints it The notebook retrieves a parameter and converts it back to its original datatype from string.

 We use custom tracking of parameters in this notebook, taking the learning rate and the network shape as examples.
 Note that the network shape parameter is passed as a string because MLFlow accepts parameters as strings.